-Answering ACD calls is not unlike answering regular calls on 5020 IP phone.
+Answering Automatic Call Distribution (ACD) calls is not unlike answering regular calls on a SUPERSET 4150 set.
 When the telephone rings, the indicator beside your Line Select Key flashes.

 To answer the call, pick up the handset and begin speaking.